 Best for creating an interactive resume quickly with no development experience

-Adobe Spark is a free tool that lets you build a single-page interactive resume.
+Adobe Creative Cloud Express (formerly Adobe Spark) is a free tool that lets you build a single-page interactive resume.
 Choose from 13 prebuilt themes that control the style of your page, then add text, photos, videos, and links using Spark’s simple interface.

 When you’re finished, create a link for your page, email it to recruiters and potential employers, share it to Facebook or Twitter, or grab the code you need to embed the resume on your website.

-The only downside to Adobe Spark is that you start with a blank page—there aren’t any resume templates in the system to work off of.
+The only downside to Adobe Creative Cloud Express is that you start with a blank page—there aren’t any resume templates in the system to work off of.
 But if you have an existing resume and want to make it more interactive, it’s easy enough to copy and paste that text to build your resume.

-Adobe Spark Pricing: Free to use general templates, build, and publish an interactive resume that includes Adobe Spark branding; from $9.99/month Premium to build your own template and remove Adobe branding.
+Adobe Creative Cloud Express Pricing: Free to use general templates, build, and publish an interactive resume that includes Adobe Creative Cloud Express branding; from $9.99/month Premium to build your own template and remove Adobe branding.

-Adobe Spark Sharing Options: Get a link to your resume hosted on an Adobe Spark URL, or copy the embed code to add your resume to your website.
+Adobe Creative Cloud Express Sharing Options: Get a link to your resume hosted on an Adobe Creative Cloud Express URL, or copy the embed code to add your resume to your website.